-No (consultancy) contract with a former Director exists currently.
-For potential future cases, the boundary conditions set by the newly established Sec.
+Only one short-term (consultancy) contract with a former Director exists currently.
+This contract serves the completion of scientific projects started during the term of office of that Director, such as the Company's EIROforum presidency 2023/2024, the preparation of the SRI2024 conference, and the ESFRI landmark monitoring process.
+Also for other future cases, the boundary conditions set by the newly established Sec.
 5.4.5 PCGC for scientific institutions would be duly considered.